 However, it seemed that many were also in agreement that there were concerns that remote hearings cannot work for all types of hearings.
 My first thought would be final hearings.
 How would a person be sworn in to give evidence?
 When an FDR is going to take place, how do the opponents and their legal representatives have pre-hearing discussions?

-Currently, remote hearings are taking place by way of telephone or video (usually Skype) but, by reading the report above, it seems that many generally feel that video hearings are more effective that telephone hearings, and this is something that I agree with.
+Currently, remote hearings are taking place by way of telephone or video (usually Skype) but, by reading the report above, it seems that many generally feel that video hearings are more effective than telephone hearings, and this is something that I agree with.

 This makes me query whether this will change the family justice system moving forward.
 Will remote hearings become more common in the future, and how will a Court determine whether the hearing should be heard remotely or face-to-face?